 Tobacco use, including cigars, chewing tobacco, and vaping

 High cholesterol, or other signs of heart disease

-Pre-existing conditions, like diabetes and liver or kidney disease
+Pre-existing conditions, like liver or kidney disease

 Drug use or other substance abuse